 Live Bald Eagle Nest Cam - Decorah, Iowa.
-This is a live feed of a wild mating pair of bald eagles.
+You are watching a live feed of the Decorah Eagles.
 The male(slightly smaller in size) and female both help in incubation of the eggs and will also both provide food for the eaglets after they hatch.
-The camera was Set up and is maintained by the Raptor Resource Project, a non-profit organization for the preservation of falcons, eagles, ospreys, hawks, and owls.
+This camera was Set up and is maintained by the Raptor Resource Project, a non-profit organization for the preservation of falcons, eagles, ospreys, hawks, and owls.

 History/Timeline - The pair has been observed since the winter of 2007/2008, but the fall of 2009 was the first time they could be viewed online.